ValentinGenev/chrome-fb-feed-filter/README.md

-# Chrome extention for Facebook
+# Chrome extension for Facebook
-Let's Facebook users filter which posts they see in their feeds.
+Let's Facebook users hide posts from their feed based on:

-## Features
-Hides posts based on:
 - poster; and
 - if post is suggested by Facebook itself.